-- Probably the MOST DIFFICULT situation that volunteers have encountered is when one or more migrants appear to be in dire need of emergency medical treatment, or seem to be near death.
-In that case, a volunteer should immediately call the Border Patrol for help using a cell phone or by pushing the red call button on the SPOT GPS device in each truck.
-The Border Patrol has and will use helicopters and other emergency equipment not available to us to.
-If there is no cell service, or the SPOT unit does not appear to work or work quickly enough, or if the situation is truly grave, volunteers may give the affected migrant a ride to the nearest Border Patrol checkpoint or to a hospital.
-In such a case, the volunteer should call the Border Patrol and report what has happened at the earliest reasonable opportunity.
+Perhaps the most difficult situation that volunteers have encountered is when one or more people appear to be in dire need of medical treatment.
+In that case, a volunteer should immediately call border batrol for help, and if they cannot obtain a cell phone signal, they should push the red call button on the SPOT GPS device provided in each truck.
+Border patrol have helicopters and other emergency equipment and are able to provide lifesaving services that we cannot.
+However, if the situation is very grave, and one or more people need emergency lifesaving help now, volunteers may give migrants rides to the nearest hospital, being careful to call and alert border patrol to what has happened at the earliest opportunity.

 One thing we cannot do is offer desert travelers rides to their destinations.
 To do so would expose the volunteer to criminal charges and could jeopardize Humane Borders’s ability to continue to carry out our mission of preventing migrant deaths.